awyspr/fieldnotes/x2026-04-27-agentmode-under-the-microscope.md

 90 sec
 <img src="assets/after 90 sec.png" width="25%" height="25%">

 Whats the lesson ?
 Kick off your comparison and then wait 2-3 mins.
-G make a coffee, then collect your results.
+Go make a coffee, then collect your results.
 Otherwise they're probably going to be incomplete.

 The extended lesson is if you have a mix of products in your AgentMode comparison set you're likely to get faster results for the more common ones, and slower results for the lesser known ones.
 Be sure to wait long enough for the lesser known ones to compleete via the researcher, else you risk skewing the output towards the more common solutions.